aws-samples/baseline-environment-on-aws/doc/PipelineDeployment.md

 region = ap-northeast-1
 ```

-### Deploy Stage Stack itself directly to the Development environment
+### Deploy Stack itself directly to the Development environment

 For example, if you want to deploy with `BLEA-ECSApp` defined in `BLEA-Dev-Stage`, deploy to the Dev account with the following command